debanjana/angular-pcf/README.md

 ` ng test`

-Remember to run prod build before you push to Cloud Foundry
+Remember to run prod build before you push to Cloud Foundry so that all the required file are generated in your /dist folder

 `npm run build -prod`